-Yes, you absolutely can!
-There are many bloggers who supplement their income this way or even make a healthy full-time income with their blogs.
-Some bloggers even make seven figures per year.
+ABSOLUTELY!
+Many people around the world supplement their income this way or even make a full-time income with their blogs.
+Some bloggers even make seven figures per year!
 I turned a profit within one month after starting this blog.
-You can read my first income report if you want to know how I did it.
+You can read my first income report to learn how I did it.

 How much money can you make as a blogger?

-It all depends a great deal.
-Some bloggers never make any money.
-The most successful ones make millions.
+It depends.
+Some of the most successful bloggers make millions.
+Others never make any money.
 The vast majority of bloggers fall somewhere in between.

 An important factor is the blogger’s intent.
 If you plan to blog as a hobby and never actively seek opportunities to make money, it’s unlikely you ever will.
 On the other hand, if you put on your entrepreneurial hat, there are tons of income streams you can pursue.